omrimaoz/High_Resolution_Temperature_Prediction/README.md

 - epochs -> integer, number of epochs.

 # Branch Train_Colab_Large_Data
-Branch to train on Colab with large training dataset\n Use the notebook on colab after uploading the repository files to google drive.
+Branch to train on Colab with large training dataset <br />
+Use the notebook on colab after uploading the repository files to google drive.